Why Computer Makes Buzzing Noise When Scrolling

 This can be annoying and even alarming, especially if it is not clear what exactly is causing the buzzing noise or whether there is something wrong with the computer.

-If you’ve noticed an unexpected buzzing noise accompanying your scrolling movements, it could either be resulting from a faulty or overworked hard drive, a malfunctioning power supply, a damaged touchpad or mouse or even something as simple as too-loud speakers, a coil whine when scrolling, software/driver issue, electrical interference, or inadequate cooling.
+If you’ve noticed an unexpected buzzing noise accompanying your scrolling movements, it could either be resulting from a faulty or overworked hard drive, a malfunctioning power supply, a damaged touchpad or mouse, or even something as simple as too-loud speakers.

-In this article, we will explore the common reasons why your computer makes noise when scrolling and provide some troubleshooting steps to help you resolve the issue.
+We will explore these common reasons for buzzing noise when scrolling mouse and provide some troubleshooting steps to help you resolve the issue.

 Possible Reasons Your Computer Makes Buzzing Noise When Scrolling